mas-cli/mas/README.md

 </summary>

-`mas search <search-term>` searches by name for applications available from the Mac App Store.
+`mas search <search-term>` searches by name for applications available from the App Store.

 Providing the `--price` flag includes each app's price in the output.